Philippine typhoon death toll jumps; U.S. helicopters boost aid effort

 Acting U.S. Ambassador Brian Goldbeck, the chargé d'affaires at the U.S. Embassy in Manila, said the United States had moved 174,000 kg (383,000 lb) of emergency supplies into affected areas and evacuated nearly 3,000 people.

 A Norwegian merchant navy training vessel arrived at Tacloban on Friday with goods from the U.N.
-World Food Programme, including 40 metric tons of rice, medical equipment and 6,200 body bags.
+World Food Programme, including 40 tonnes of rice, medical equipment and 6,200 body bags.

 THOUSANDS TRY TO EVACUATE